 There is a growing need for health professionals providing immunisation services to have ready access to comprehensive and affordable education to maintain the level of knowledge, skills and professionalism required to deliver a safe immunisation service.
-The increase in the provision of workplace vaccination programs has led to the development of this online education program.
+The increase in the provision of adult and workplace vaccination programs has led to the development of this online education program.

 Who should do this course?

 Health professionals involved in the discussion or delivery of adult or occupational vaccination programs will benefit from this course.

 Clinical support about the content of the course is available Monday to Friday 8:30 am to 5.00 pm (Australian Central Standard Time) from a team of immunisation nurse experts.

 Technical support is available through an online help-desk.
 You can submit a request 24/7 however the technical experts at Digital Media are only able to respond Monday to Friday 9.00 am to 5.00 pm (Australian Central Standard Time).

 Are resources provided?